-If you use the Simple Data Loader to load into a versioned ArcSDE feature class or table, the data loads directly into the base tables.
-However if you use the Object Loader, the data loads into the delta tables.
-Therefore, after you've finished loading with the Object Loader you should run Compress on your database to push all the records from the delta tables to the base tables.
+When you load into a versioned ArcSDE feature class or table with either the Simple Data Loader or Object Loader, the data loads into the delta tables.
+Therefore, after you've finished loading, run Compress on your database to push all the records from the delta tables to the base tables.
 Having your data in the base tables will result in better query speed than if you have large amounts of data in your delta tables.
 For more details on compressing your database to improve performance, see the chapter 'Working with a versioned geodatabase' in this book.